zoffixznet/Ignorant-Designer/blog_src/2015-03-28-Protective-Film-On-Nasal-Spray.md

 the fucking thing broke, and I had to repeat the process a few times.

 I'm all for adding protective films, but do you people ever try to open your own fucking products?
-I'm looking at your, maker of Drixoral!
+I'm looking at you, maker of Drixoral!
 You'd have to do it just once before you'd go "Hey, that's fucking annoying!
 We need to fix it!"
 Fix it!